jongunter/git-find/README.md

 # git-find
-Find the first matching git branch and check it out
+Find the first matching git branch and check it out, in just one step!

 # How to use
 `git find blah` finds the first branch (local or remote) with a name containing `blah` and checks it out.
 If no branch containing `blah` was found, it shows an error message.